ayonkov1/exercices/README.md

-# Basic JavaScript and TypeScript I have found and done on the internet
+# Fundamental JavaScript and TypeScript exercices

+Found and done via various sources on the internet and tried to solve them in the most optimal way.
+They should be seen as proof of understanding for simple JS and TS concepts and methods